xcarpentier/react-redux-dispatch-async/README.md

 # react-redux-dispatch-async

-A redux middleware to be able to wait async actions (ie. side effects) with fixed defined suffixes.
+A redux middleware to be able to wait async actions (ie. side effects) with **fixed defined suffixes**.

 ```
                                      +------------------+